Jumantara-Capstone-Team/Jumantara-Weather/README.md

 ## Overview

 Jumantara is a web application that serves as a dedicated weather monitoring tool.
 It provides users with features such as checking weather radar, temperature, air quality index, and accessing air quality facts and weather news.
 The application utilizes data from BMKG, OpenWeather API, and JSON data for countries.
-Additionally, it leverages Tinker for creating news in Laravel and is deployed on Vercel with a database stored on Aiven.
+Additionally, it leverages Tinker for creating news in Laravel, Daisy UI for UI components, and is deployed on Vercel with a database stored on Aiven.

 ## Features